An Excellent Education For A Life of Christ-Centered Service

 Serving The Whole Family

-- Our Preschool serves families with children between the age of 2-5, part-time or full-time, and anything in between.
+- Our Early Childhood Education program serves families with children between the age of 2-5, part-time or full-time, and anything in between.

 - Our Elementary school has a 3-day and 5-day kindergarten program, both meeting for a full day.